dantehemerson/cs/README.md

 | Quick     | O(n log(n))     | O(log(n))        | No     |
 | Heap      | O(n log(n))     | O(1)             | No     |

+## Tips

+* Be careful when reassigning a variable, use references instead, to avoid TLE.

 ### Cheatsheets:

 **CPP**: